TI-84 Plus CE series: Operating systems

 Controversially, assembly and C support was removed in OS 5.5.5, released in 2020.
 Texas Instruments stated that this change was made to "prioritize learning for students" and to reduce the risk of cheating in examinations.
 In addition to this, they blocked the ability to downgrade to any version below OS 5.5.5 to make sure that assembly or C support could not be added back to the calculator.

-A jailbreak, called arTIfiCE, was released four months later; it restored the ability to run assembly and C code.
+An exploit (commonly considered a jailbreak, despite not modifying firmware) called arTIfiCE, was released four months later; it restored the ability to run assembly and C code.
 The arTIfiCE exploit was patched in OS 5.8.3.
-However, this exploit came back within the span of a couple months after the patch with the release of arTIfiCE v2.0, restoring assembly support for the CE models.
+However, this exploit came back within the span of a couple months after the patch with the release of arTIfiCE v2.0, restoring assembly support for the CE models, until it was patched again in OS 5.8.5.
 This does not affect the monochrome or CSE variants of the TI-84 Plus, whose last firmware updates were in 2011 and 2014 respectively.